huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 You can share this with family, your attorney, your fiduciary, or your financial advisor.

-### Step 3 â€“ Build a realistic path from â€œas-isâ€ to â€œsoldâ€
+### Step 3 — Build a realistic path from "as-is" to "sold"

 With a clear picture of the property, I outline a practical plan.